A Guide to Laser Hair Removal

 Tradtional Laser and IPL

 Normal laser treatments emit just one wavelength from the diode (a device that passes electric currents in one direction), whereas IPL uses multiple wavelengths which scatter across the skin.
 Normal laser removal is more effective due to its precision and concentration, whereas the laser pulse can treat several hairs at a time.
-Laser removal can also target larger surface areas of skin than IPL.
+Laser hair removal can also target larger surface areas of skin than IPL.

 IPL, unlike laser removal treatments, were originally designed to treat skin conditions rather than to be used for hair removal.
 IPL targets darker pigments, which means that it isn’t very suitable for people with dark skin; it can mistake dark skin for dark hair and thus cause burns or skin damage.